Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Council and the Mayor are elected positions.
 In odd years you may pick up information at the City Clerk's office or at the Marshall County Auditor's Office or the Iowa Secretary of State's office to run for the Marshalltown City Council.
 The seven Council positions are four-year staggered terms.

-The next city election is Tuesday, November 5, 2019.
-Open seats: At Large, Second Ward, and Fourth Ward.
+The next city election is Tuesday, November 2, 2021.
+Open seats: Mayor, (2) At Large, First Ward, and Third Ward.
 Individuals desiring to run for a ward position must live in the ward at the time of filing nomination papers and at the time of the election.

 Current Council members and their terms